Skip to main content

 Publication configuration

-Each publication has a type that specifies the levels and numbering.
-If no value has been selected through the Publication type field on the Document info & metadata panel of the root document, then the type is default.
+If no value in the Publication type field, on the Document info & metadata panel of the publication root document, then the type is default.

-To define a custom publication-type needs a publication-config.xml file in the template/[project]/publication/[type] folder.
+If you won’t be using the default publication, first a new publication type needs to be created, then create its publication-config.xml file in the template/[project]/publication/[type] folder.
 To create this file, do the following:

 1. Go to the Template configuration page: